anacostiaAI/anacostia-pipeline/DEVELOPERS.md

 7. Implement the ```record_new()``` method
 8. Implement the ```record_current()``` method
 9. Implement the ```trigger_condition()``` method

+Note: See filesystem_store.py for an example of how to create your own resource node.

 ### Action Node
 1. Inherit the ```BaseActionNode``` class